 This list would be incomplete without including yoga.
 The beauty of this divine workout is that it not only works your body but also your mind.
 Yoga is known for its stress reducing properties that give you a calm aura and handle anxiety and depression among other things.

 You are probably wondering how you will be able to pull this off without an instructor.
-Well, thanks to all the hype that yoga is receiving by yogis and newbies alike, you can easily access well-detailed videos from a variety of platforms such as yoga websites, YouTube, mobile phone apps and even yoga DVDs.
+Well, thanks to all the hype that yoga is receiving by yogis and newbies alike, you can easily access well-detailed videos from a variety of platforms such as yoga websites, YouTube, and mobile phone apps.

 In fact, most of these videos are free so you have nothing to worry about financially.
 Just grab your yoga mat and engage in various yoga styles to keep fit.